 Clickon the wall to select it and press Tab on your keyboard to single out the one wall.

-By Default Chief Architect will select the room first when clicking a wall in any camera view.
-Pressing Tab, or clicking on the Select Next Object button on the Edit toolbar, will single out the wall you originally clicked.
+By default, Chief Architect will select the room first when clicking a wall in any camera view.
+Press Tab, or click on the Select Next Object button on the Edit toolbar, will single out the wall you originally clicked.

 In addition to the corner handles, two edit handles display along the broken edge.
 Select one of these two handles, and drag up or down to create a step.